CSCfi/mscr-docs/docs/mscr/ui-guide.md

 ![Modal for editing mapping](../assets/edit_mapping.png)

-- After saving, list of mappings will appear below the schemas.
+- After saving, list of mappings will appear in a different tab
 ![List of mappings](../assets/mapping_list.png)